diogovalentte/mantium/README.md

 The steps are at the bottom of this README.

-# IMPORTANT!
+# Notes:

+### This project doesn't have any authentication system

-- The dashboard and the API don't have any authentication system, so anyone who can access the dashboard and the API can do whatever they want.
+The dashboard and the API don't have any authentication system, so anyone who can access the dashboard or the API can do whatever they want.
 You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the dashboard to protect it and don't expose the API at all.
-  - If you want to use the iFrame returned by the API, you can also put an authentication portal in front of it, if the API and dashboard containers are in the same Docker network.
+- If you want to use the iFrame returned by the API, you can still put an authentication portal in front of the API if the API and dashboard containers are in the same Docker network.
 The dashboard will communicate with the API using the API's container name.

-# Commom problems:

-### A manga is removed from the source site or its URL changes
+### What to do when a manga is removed from the source site or its URL changes

 If a manga is removed from the source site (_like Mangedex_) or its URL changes, the API will not be able to track it, as it saves the manga URL on the database when you add the manga in the dashboard and continues to use this URL forever.
 If this happens, the dashboard/API logs will show an error like this: